rehan-qx/Spy-Detector-Pro/README.md

 sentinel .
 Unlike passive recording tools, this system employs active Computer Vision algorithms to monitor environments in real-time.

-## [TACTICAL CAPABILITIES]

-The system operates on a "Zero-Trust" protocol.
-It remains dormant during inactivity to conserve resources but instantly engages upon detecting micro-movements.

-1. **TARGET ACQUISITION**:
-   The engine locks onto moving subjects, visualizing threats with a dynamic Green Tracking Box.

-2. **FORENSIC CAPTURE**:
-   It simultaneously secures high-definition Video (.mp4) and crystal-clear Audio (.wav) evidence, ensuring no detail is lost.

-3. **STEALTH OPERATIONS**:
-   Equipped with a 'Ghost Mode', the system runs invisibly in the background, monitoring threats without detection.

-## [CONCLUSION]

-In an era where privacy is compromised, Spy Detector Pro restores control.
-It provides undeniable proof of intrusion, optimized specifically for the modern Windows 11 ecosystem.

-*"We do not just watch.
-We document."*

 ---

 ## ⚡ Key Capabilities